Ukulele and Arthrosis: How To Play Without Pain

 It helps to keep your hand warm during the session, and mittens can help.

-Don't choose bulky mittens, but rather thin, so that you have freedom of movement with your fingers.
+Don't choose bulky mittens, but rather thin ones, so that you keep freedom of movement.

 When playing ukulele without pain